e5jiang/genetics_project/README.md

 ## Usage Instructions

 * run.py reads a FASTQ file, converts it to VCF, runs PCA on the variants, then plots the eigenvector values with seaborn.
+* Code will create 'interim' and 'outputs' directories in the 'test-project' folder, where intermediate and output files of the code will go.

 ## Description of Content